onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ## Release date 2024-05-29

 ### Features
-* It is now possible to set custom headers for Access, this can be done through our Proffessianal Services department.
+* Added the ability to set custom response headers for Access, this can be done through our Professional Services department.

 ### Improvements
-* When connected to Tulip, we can now delete sessions and tokens for Soft deleted users.
+* When connected to Tulip, sessions and tokens can now be cleaned up for Soft deleted users.

 ## Release date 2024-05-23

 ### Features
-* We now send Public Events when new Web Clients are created.
+* Public Events will be sent when new Web Clients are created.

 ## Release date 2024-05-10
-This release was initially on deployed on 2024-05-10, but that was rolled back because of an issue.
+This release was initially on deployed on 2024-05-10, but was rolled back because of an issue.
+This has since then been corrected.

 ### Features
 * We added support for [migration of Web Clients with hashed secrets](../topics/web-clients/web-client-migration.md).